-Sign up to receive text messages designed to help you learn evidence-based communication skills and strategies to help you motivate your child to begin changing behavior and getting the help they need.
+Get customized text messages to help you learn evidence-based communication skills and strategies to motivate your child to begin changing behavior and getting the help they need.
 Messages are customized to your needs based on a short assessment.
-Learn more or text JOIN to 55753 to get started now.

 Read our Parent Blog to get perspective from parents, caregivers and others affected by substance use and addiction.